|Welcome Back, Class of 2014!

 to assist you in reviewing your academic record.

-Friday, January 4 December Finishers - Official Transcripts for Transfer of Credit Due to Registrar's Office by 4:30pm
+Tuesday, January 7 December Finishers - Official Transcripts and Approved Tranfer of Credit Requests for Transfer of Credit Due to Registrar's Office by 4:30pm

-Friday, February 22 Official Transcripts for Transfer of Credit Due to Registrar's Office by 4:30pm (Official transcripts for courses taken this semester are due by the senior grading deadline - Tuesday, May 21 at noon)
+Friday, February 21 Official Transcripts and Approved Tranfer of Credit Requests for Transfer of Credit Due to Registrar's Office by 4:30pm (Official transcripts and Approved Tranfer of Credit Requests for courses taken this semester are due by the senior grading deadline - Friday, May 23 at noon)

 Cross-registration during your final semester - It is important to review the academic calendar of the host institutions when deciding to cross-register at Babson, Brandeis, MIT, or Olin during your final semester.
-All final grades for seniors must be submitted to the Registrar's Office by the Wellesley deadline (Wednesday, May 22, 2013 at noon).
-The final exam schedules and grading deadlines at the other institutions may not align with this deadline and may result in your degree being delayed until October 2013.
+All final grades for seniors must be submitted to the Registrar's Office by the Wellesley deadline (Friday, May 23, 2014 at noon).
+The final exam schedules and grading deadlines at the other institutions may not align with this deadline and may result in your degree being delayed until October 2014.
 The MIT deadlines will impact seniors.
-The final exam period at MIT is Monday, May 20-Friday, May 24 and final grades are due at MIT on Tuesday, May 28.
+The final exam period at MIT is Monday, May 19-Friday, May 23 and final grades are due at MIT on Tuesday, May 27.

 Thesis and departmental honors